Personal Small Business Corporate & Institutional About Us

 More information about how we serve our customers with a disability can be found at www.pnc.com/diversecustomers.

-PNC ENABLE is a virtual Employee Business Resource Group (EBRG) dedicated to disability inclusion, awareness and advocacy.
+PNC Enable is a virtual Employee Business Resource Group (EBRG) dedicated to disability inclusion, awareness and advocacy.
 During National Disability Employment Awareness Month, the group hosted a company-wide summit, as well as a mentoring day at our corporate headquarters that welcomed high school students with disabilities.
-Within PNC ENABLE, sub-groups offer resources for specific disabilities and conditions: ADHD, autism, hidden disabilities, physical disabilities, visual disabilities and hearing disabilities.
+Within PNC Enable, sub-groups offer resources for specific disabilities and conditions: ADD/ADHD, Autism, Caregivers of Children with Special Needs, Down Syndrome, Elder Care, Hidden Disabilities, Multiple Sclerosis, Physical Disabilities, Vision and Hearing.
 Sub-groups share information, promote awareness and offer feedback to PNC Realty Services and Technology & Innovation on how changes to workplace physical environments and technology impact their members.
 This feedback has led to improved workspace configurations, among other changes that better support employees with a disability.

 The percentage of women occupying first-, mid- and senior-level roles at PNC has steadily increased since 2015.
 Specifically, first-level representation has increased from 51% to 53%, mid-level representation has increased from 36% to 38%, and senior-level representation has increased from 18% to 23%.
 Furthermore, 60% of our total workforce, 52% of managers and 21% of corporate executives are women.
 Women also make up 33% of our Board of Directors, which is well above the national average among Fortune 500 companies.
 While proud of our progress, we know that we have work to do and are particularly motivated to increase the percentage of women in senior roles.
 Among others, we offer the resources below to help engage and develop women and provide them with opportunities to advance their careers.